fabacab/inline-gdocs-viewer/readme.txt

 7. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.

 == Change log ==

+= Version 0.8.5 =

+* Feature: DataTables-enhanced tables now include the [Responsive](https://datatables.net/extensions/responsive/) plugin enabled by default.
+This plugin further improves narrow and liquid layouts by displaying columns that won't fit without scrolling horizontally in a child row instead.
+If you want to keep the old behavior (horizontal scrolling), add the `no-responsive` `class` to your shortcode, like this: `[gdoc key="ABCDEFG" class="no-responsive"]`
+* Developer: Update [DataTables](https://datatables.net/) libraries to version 1.10.5.

 = Version 0.8.4 =